Please review the application instructions PDF prior to beginning your bar exam application.

 Do I need a certified driving record from a state in which I lived but never held a driver's license?

 Yes, you must obtain a certified driving record even if you did not possess a driver's license, or drive, in that jurisdiction.
 You are responsible for obtaining a certified copy of your driving record for each state (including District of Columbia, other U.S. possessions, and Ontario Canada) in which you have lived, worked, attended school, or visited/vacationed for more than two consecutive weeks during the ten years preceding the date of your Affidavit of Personal History.
-See instructions PDF at Step 3.
+See Required Third Party Information Instructions PDF at Step 3.

 My out-of-state criminal clearances haven't been received yet.
 Will I be charged late fees?

 The Application to Sit (F-1), Examination Fee, Affidavit of Personal History with attachments (F-3), and Investigation Fee are the only documents required to be submitted initially.
 Do not delay the submission of your application materials while waiting for an out-of-state criminal history report or other third-party information.
 You may forward the criminal history reports to the State Bar of Michigan as soon as they are received by you.
 You are responsible for following-up with the agency in writing and retaining copies of your correspondence to ensure the materials are received timely.
 Keep our office informed in writing of problems and explanations for delay.
 See instructions at Step 4.

 I have moved many times and do not have five people to list for references.
 What do I do?

 You must supply a written explanation if a reference person has not known you for the required five-year time period, and ask for a waiver of that requirement.
 An F-6 form PDF, available at Step 3, can be used for your waiver request.
 You are required to list the names of five individuals who have known you for five years or longer on your Affidavit of Personal History (Question 56).
 Anyone related to you through blood or marriage may not serve as a reference, although your references may be related to each other.